 5. Follow Napa CART Facebook page and website for current information and resources during a disaster.

-UC Davis Veterinary Medicine International Animal Welfare Training Institute provides a number of training opportunities and online resources at their website.
-Of particular note, see the UC Davis Center for Equine Health Horse Report regarding disaster preparedness for horse owners.
+UC Davis Veterinary Medicine International Animal Welfare Training Institute provides a number of training opportunities and online resources at its website.
+Of particular note, see the UC Davis Center for Equine Health Horse Report (PDF opens in a new window) regarding disaster preparedness for horse owners.

 When certain weather conditions are forecasted, PG&E may proactively shutoff power to certain areas to decrease fire risk.
-Depending on the duration of those weather conditions, and the process by which power gets restored, it may be several days before power is back on after a PSPS event.
-PG&E has a resource page dedicated to these Public Safety Power Shutoff outages.
+Depending on the duration of those weather conditions and the process by which power gets restored, it may be several days before power is back on after a PSPS event.
+PG&E has a resource page dedicated to these Public Safety Power Shutoff outages (opens the website in new window).

 UC Davis Veterinary Medicine and the Western Institute for Food Safety & Security provide flood preparedness, response and recovery information for: